julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   `Dockerfile' is a text file that contains commands to build a Docker image containing, for example, a working LDM.
-These Docker images can subsequently be run by `docker' command line tools, or `docker-compose' commands that rely on a `docker-compose.yml' file.
+These Docker images can subsequently be run by `docker' command line tools, or `docker-compose' commands that rely on a `docker-compose.yml' configuration file.
 A `docker-compose.yml' file is a text file that captures exactly how one or more containers run including directory mappings (from outside to within the container), port mappings (from outside to within the container), and other information.

 4.1.2 `TDSConfig'